-- assigned to State Agency/County Desks.
-EMOs report into SESF #5 through the State Agency/County Desks.
-The Unit may also provide mapping, modeling and GIS support. - b.
-DOCUMENTATION UNIT: Responsible for maintaining accurate and up-to-date incident files, data and records that may be needed for legal, analytical or historical purposes.
+- b.
+DOCUMENTATION UNIT: Responsible for maintaining accurate and up-to-date incident files, data and records that may be needed for legal, analytical, or historical purposes.
 This unit also records issues that should be addressed in the after-action incident review. - c.
-TECHNICAL SPECIALISTS/HAZARD ADVISORS: Technical specialists may also be assigned to the Planning Section depending on the needs of the event to provide forecasting support and or other expertise that will help predict or understand event impacts. - d.
+TECHNICAL SPECIALISTS/HAZARD ADVISORS: Technical specialists may also be assigned to the Planning Section depending on the needs of the incident to provide forecasting support and or other expertise that will help predict or understand incident impacts. - d.
 PLANNING UNIT: Responsible for developing the Incident Action Plan.